Sher-Chowdhury/codingbee_docs/categories/kubernetes/03_yaml_configs/anatomy.md

 # Anatomy of an Kubernetes object config file

+There's 3 main approaches to create/update/delete Kubernetes objects.
+Broadly speaking, they are the [imperative and declarative approaches](https://kubernetes.io/docs/concepts/overview/object-management-kubectl/overview/).

+Broadly speaking, the imperative approach involves creatinng objects solely via the kubectl command line.
+Whereas the declaritive approach involves createing 'Kubernetes Object yaml files'.
+Then we use the kubectl 'apply' subcommand to create these objects.

+The Declaritive approach is deemed as the best practice approach.

  Notice, that all these config files have the following general yaml structure:

 ```yaml
 apiVersion: xxx